 Next, it hasn’t been challenging to replace foods and have a balanced diet.

 There are ways to get protein outside of animals (I eat a lot of beans and chickpeas).
 And there are an abundance of vegetables that I can incorporate into my diet.
 There are so many good substitutes asl well.
 Some of my favorite brands of plant-based proteins are Gardein and No Evil Foods.
 I like Go Veggie and Follow Your Heart for non dairy cheese.
 Plus, Ben and Jerry’s has a non-dairy ice cream.
 The list goes on.
+There are many options for your favorite non-vegan foods.
+Vegan Liftz shares many alternatives!
+You don’t have to give up your favorite foods to be vegan.

 Not to mention, there are a good amount of restaurants with either vegan options (meaning they say they were created for vegans), or ways to make their food vegan-friendly.
 Yard House (a chain restaurant) has half a menu of vegetarian and vegan options, but I have made food at places like Zoe’s and Chipotle work for me.